dreamz89/DandD-Challenge/README.md

 ![Wireframes](https://i.imgur.com/eD18KZl.jpg)

 # Challenges Faced
-* JSON data is not standard (eg. some classes dont have Spells, Monk class has different proficiency_choices format, and Fighter doesnt have starting equipment)
+* JSON data is not standard (eg. some classes dont have Spells, Monk class has different proficiency_choices format, and Fighter doesnt have starting equipment) (Monk has more equipment in choice_1)

 # Built With
 * HTML5